This bright, joyful Fresh 48 session celebrates a family of FIVE!

-4. You don’t have to do your hair and makeup – but there are FOUR key items you’ll want in your hospital bag for gorgeous, natural Fresh 48 memories.
+4. You don’t have to do full hair and makeup – but there are FOUR key items you’ll want in your hospital bag for gorgeous, natural Fresh 48 memories.

 Listen, I know that doing your hair and makeup doesn’t feel super important after you’ve welcomed baby, and I don’t blame you at all!
 The new mama glow is real – and it’s gorgeous!
 Don’t sweat it if you want to skip a full face of makeup for Fresh 48 photos.